Financial-Times/origami-website/_posts/2019-07-31-newsletter.md

 ### Origami Navigation Data is $2000 cheaper a year

 Jake wrote a tool called [Static Site Fastly Deployer](https://github.com/Financial-Times/static-site-fastly-deployer).
 It lets you host a static site entirely on Fastly's infrastructure, with no back-end.
 It's based on a [similar tool](https://github.com/katef/vcl-static-site-generator) by Fastly's own Kate Flavel.
-It's already in to use!
+And it's already in use!
 It's replaced the expensive S3 buckets from which we used to fetch the navigation data, saving us $170 a month!

 <figure>
 	<img